formsandflows/PACo/Canvas components/PACo_SelectList_A.md

 | Value | The value. |

 ### cmp_TextStyling
-This custom property is of data type **"Table"** and a record can have the following properties:
+This custom property is of data type "**Table**" and a record can have the following properties:

 | Property | Description |
 | :--- | :--- |